iniverman/barley-variant-calling/README.md

 ```
 snakemake calls/bayes/call_bayes.vcf -c4
 ```
-To get the variants with freebayes and :
+To get the variants with freebayes :
 ```
 snakemake calls/gatk/call_gatk.vcf -c4
 ```
-To get the variants using GATK.
+To get the variants using GATK :

 This is also a process that take some time.